Tsunamis

 Be Notified of a Tsunami

-If time permits, warning would come from the U.S. Tsunami Warning Center via Weather Radio and Wireless Emergency Alerts and further relayed by Team Norfolk Emergency Operations via Norfolk Alert.
+If time permits, a warning or alert would come from the U.S. Tsunami Warning Center via Weather Radio, Wireless Emergency Alerts, and the Emergency Alert System.
+Additional information would then be relayed by Team Norfolk Emergency Operations via Norfolk Alert.

 Tsunami Safety